FaeParkins/LiftPrototype/README.md

 The project is a C# Console application.

 ## Usage
+The program is designed for and should be run in the Console/Terminal.
 - When inputting the filepaths as arguments input as follows:

       Path\LiftPrototype.exe "input.csv" "output.csv"